 Deforestation

-Primary tropical forests are areas of key importance for carbon storage and biodiversity.
-According to the forest monitoring platform, the loss of primary tropical forests in 2022 generated 2.7 Gt of carbon dioxide emissions, which is equivalent to India's annual emission from fossil fuels.
+Primary tropical forests are areas of key importance for livelihoods, carbon storage, water provision and biodiversity.
+According to the forest monitoring platform, the loss of primary tropical forests in 2024 generated 3.1 gigatonnes (Gt) of greenhouse gas emissions, which is roughly equivalent to India's annual emissions from fossil fuels.

 Description